 Options.
 Options granted under the Omnibus Plan, or the Options, entitle the optionee, upon exercise to purchase shares of common stock at a specified exercise price per share.
 Options must have a per share exercise price of no less than the fair market value of a share of stock on the date of grant, subject to the forfeiture provisions as determined by the Compensation Committee.
+Under the Omnibus Plan, "fair market value" is defined as the closing sales price of our common stock on the NYSE, or any other such exchange on which our common stock is traded or, in the event there is no public market for our common stock, the fair market value as determined, in good faith, by the Compensation Committee in its sole discretion, which, for purposes of Options, will in no event be less than the net asset value of our common stock on the date of grant.
 The exercise period of each stock option awarded will expire on a date determined by the Compensation Committee, such date to be specified in the stock option award agreement; however, the Omnibus Plan also states that no stock option award will be exercisable after the expiration of ten years from the date such stock option was granted and no incentive stock option shall be granted more than ten years from the date the Omnibus Plan was approved by the effective date of the Omnibus Plan.